ros2/ros2_documentation/source/Concepts.rst

 Related Content
 ^^^^^^^^^^^^^^^

-:ref:`See the ROS 2 citations <citation>` for more explanation of concepts and citable resources.
+:doc:`See the ROS 2 citations <Citations>` for more explanation of concepts and citable resources.

 For a brief video introduction to ROS 2, see this community contributed content: